Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 2. Telling Collectord to forward logs

 The data volume is mounted at /var/atlassian/application-data/jira/log.
-We can test the glob pattern by executing the shell in the container and staying in the path of the mounted volume try to execute the glob pattern with ls
+We can test the glob pattern by executing the shell in the container and staying in the path of the mounted volume, then try to execute the glob pattern with ls

 root@jira:/var/atlassian/application-data/jira# ls log/*.log*